AshwathSingh/HarvestHorizon/README.md

 I used HTML and CSS for the majority of the process, yes every element you see is HTML and CSS as those are the languages I was the most comfortable in.
 I do hope to maybe transition the UI to another language in the future maybe React or the like.

+P.S: if you want to know

+Initially I was part of a group of 3 other people and we were planning on making a 2d game simulator, but about 75% of the way they decided it was time to end their hackathon so I basically had to do all of this in about 9 hours so if I made some mistakes in this README.md I was very sleep deprived making this (Panera Bread's strawberry  mint lemonade was the only thing keeping me up this long 🫡).
+But thanks for checking out the most rushed hackathon project I have ever done!